MarshalX/atproto/README.md

 ## The AT Protocol SDK

 > ⚠️ Under construction.
-The SDK was built from scratch in 40 hours.
-Somewhere I speedran.
-I have a list of things that will break backward compatibility.
-Until the 1.0.0 release, I am not going to care about it.
+Until the 1.0.0 release, I am not going to care about backward compatibility between versions.

 Code snippet:
 ```python